Mary Magdalen Bentivoglio: New York City

 arrived there on 12 October of that year, Columbus Day.
 However, once there, Castellaro expressed misgivings in the project and advised the nuns to stay in New York and await further direction from the Minister General rather than proceeding to Minnesota with Hayes.
 Not knowing what to do, they followed this advice, relying for support on another priest, Isaac Hecker, founder of the Paulist Fathers.
 This wait lasted until June 1876, when Bernardino instructed them to abandon the plan for Hayes' foundation, as it would have included operating a school for poor girls, contrary to their commitment to the purely contemplative life.
 He further directed them to try to establish themselves in one of three dioceses in the United States.

-Bentivoglio then approached Cardinal John McCloskey, the Archbishop of New York, to see if he would receive them to establish a monastic community in the Archdiocese.
+Bentivoglio then approached John Cardinal McCloskey, the Archbishop of New York, to see if he would receive them to establish a monastic community in the Archdiocese.
 The cardinal declined to do so, telling her that an enclosed religious order was not compatible with the American way of life.
 The next archdiocese on the list, the Cincinnati did the same.
 In August 1876, the nuns went to Philadelphia, where they met the archbishop, who gave them hospitality in a house he owned, but eventually also declined their request.
 The two sisters then traveled around the region, seeking a diocese that would accept them.
 The bishops who they contacted would advise the nuns to switch to forming a community of active Religious Sisters involved in teaching or social service.
 The Bentivoglio sisters stayed committed to their monastic vocation, however.